Quantile Mechanics II: Changes of Variables in Monte Carlo methods and GPU-Optimized Normal Quantiles: Introduction

 The construction of Monte Carlo samples from a distribution is facilitated if one has a knowledge of the quantile function $w(u)$ of a distribution.
 If $F(x)$ is the cumulative distribution function, then the quantile $w(u)$ is the solution of the equation

-A knowledge of the function $w(u)$ makes Monte Carlo simulation straightforward: given a random sample $U$ from the uniform distribution, a sample from the target distribution characterized by $f(x), F(x)$ is
+A knowledge of the function $w(u)$ makes Monte Carlo simulation straightforward: given a random sample $U$ from the uniform distribution, a sample from the target distribution characterized by a density and distribution $f(x), F(x)$, is

 While it is commonplace to use the uniform distribution on the unit interval as the base distribution for sampling, there is in fact no need to do so\footnote{This rather clear observation was first made to me by Peter Jaeckel}.
 In his critique of copula theory \cite{mikosch}, T. Mikosch stated {\it There is no particular mathematical or practical reason for transforming the marginals to the uniform distribution on (0; 1)} and proceeded to consider exponential and normal coordinates.
+On the other hand, samples from the uniform distribution are readily generated, and in the computer science domain it remains a topic of continuing study to develop better uniform random number generators.

 For example, a great deal of intellectual effort has been expended on highly efficient sampling from the normal and other well-known distributions.
 Given such samples, can we leverage the work done to create samples from other distributions in an efficient manner?
 This article will address this question in the affirmative.
-In principle the answer is trivial: given a sample $Z$ from a distribution with CDF $G(x)$, we first work out $G(Z)$ which is uniform.
-Then we can apply the quantile function $F^{-1}(x)$ associated with a target distribution with CDF $F$ and form $F^{-1}(G(z))$ as a sample from that target distribution.
-In general $F$, $G$ and their inverses can be rather awkward special functions (see e.g. \cite{shawjcf06}) , so a direct route to the object $A(z) = F^{-1}(G(z))$ would be helpful.
+In principle the answer is trivial: given a sample $Z$ from a distribution with CDF $G(x)$, we first work out $G(X)$ which is uniform.
+Then we can apply the quantile function $F^{-1}(x)$ associated with a target distribution with CDF $F$ and form $F^{-1}(G(x))$ as a sample from that target distribution.
+In general $F$, $G$ and their inverses can be rather awkward special functions (see e.g. \cite{shawjcf06}) , so a direct route to the object $Q(x) = F^{-1}(G(x))$ would be helpful.